 We use legitimate business interest and will treat the personal information that you have supplied to us in accordance with our responsibilities under the General Data Protection Regulation Act 2018 as it applies in the EU.

 Security of your personal data

-For those attending Yoga classes and workshops the information we hold is:
+For those attending Yoga classes, retreats and CPD events the information we hold is:

-For those to who engage in individual or group Yoga therapy or talking therapy the information we hold is:
+For those who engage in individual or group Yoga therapy, talking therapy or clinical supervision the information we hold is:

 - Your Contact details

 - Treatment details and related notes

 Your information will not be shared with anyone else (other than as required for supervisory and legal process) without explaining why it is necessary and getting your explicit consent.